 If probable cause indicates human involvement, a Wildland Fire Investigator (INVF) should be ordered to conduct an investigation.
 Investigations and all ensuing legal actions beyond origin and cause determination are the responsibility of the affected Jurisdictional Agencies; however, investigation support may be requested from the Protecting Agency subject to resource availability and appropriate regulations and agency limitations.
-It is best if a Federal INVF leads investigations under Federal jurisdictions and a State INVF leads investigations under State jurisdiction.
-Protecting FMOs will coordinate with jurisdictions to ensure all agency requirements for investigations are met.
+See Section V.J.2. of the Alaska Statewide Operating Plan for additional details about fire investigation.